Sunday, August 27, 2017

 Zip – 1.5 out of 3 mugs

-Odd situation being the flavors are not complex and the medium carbonation created difficulty for me in determining the rating for this category.
+The odd situation is that the flavors are not complex, and the medium carbonation made it difficult for me to determine the rating for this category.
 It is complex yet simple.
-I could debate each way so it is 1.5.
+I could debate each way, so it is 1.5.

 Post Consumption Impression – 1.75 out of 3 mugs

 This is an odd but pleasing beverage.
-I compare it to sucking on the old fashioned root beer candy with an odd, bitter aftertaste.
-Yes that means good and bad at the same time.
+I compare it to sucking on the old-fashioned root beer candy with a strange, bitter aftertaste.
+Yes, that means good and bad at the same time.

-This brew is a love hate brew, in my opinion.
-Trouble is I love the sip and hated the aftertaste.
-I would suggest you try the brew, but only one bottle before purchasing a 6 pack.
+This brew is a love-hate brew.
+The trouble is, I love the sip and hate the aftertaste.
+Try the brew, but only one bottle, before purchasing a six-pack.

 OTHER REVIEWS